labex-labs/labex-cheatsheets/docs/cheatsheets/en/matplotlib.md

   <BaseQuizOption value="D">Clears the plot</BaseQuizOption>

   <BaseQuizAnswer>
-    `plt.show()` displays the plot in an interactive window.
+    <code>plt.show()</code> displays the plot in an interactive window.
 It's necessary to call this function to see the visualization.
 Without it, the plot won't be displayed.
   </BaseQuizAnswer>
 </BaseQuiz>